tianyingw/tianyingw.github.io/index.md

 [**My CV**](https://www.dropbox.com/sh/tjlmphpz7tybul5/AADbXrHlG6sDT_I_NBxztfU9a?dl=0)
 ### News:

+- **August 2023**: Our paper on ["Extreme Value Modeling with Errors-in-Variables in Detection and Attribution of Changes in Climate Extremes"] is accepted by _Statistics and Computing_.

 - **July 2023**: Our paper on ["Optimal Fingerprinting with Estimating Equations"](https://journals.ametsoc.org/configurable/content/journals$002fclim$002faop$002fJCLI-D-22-0681.1$002fJCLI-D-22-0681.1.xml?t:ac=journals%24002fclim%24002faop%24002fJCLI-D-22-0681.1%24002fJCLI-D-22-0681.1.xml) is accepted by _Journal of Climate_.

 - **June 2023**: Our manuscript on [Quantile Regression for biomarkers in the UK Biobank](https://www.biorxiv.org/content/10.1101/2023.06.05.543699v1.full.pdf) is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.06.05.543699v1.full.pdf).